EstebanChavez98/SistemaWeb/README.md

-# SistemaWeb
+# Sistema Web

+FrontEnd with:

-ASP .NET core, SQL server, Vue.js, Vuetify
+* Vue.js, Vuetify

+BackEnd with:

+* ASP .Net Core with C# using Entity Framework